MerinRose123/python_django_notification/README.md

 # python_django_notification

 Demonstrates the use of django channels.
+Chat application with django channels.